mmarcon/liquibase-mongo-docker/README.md

 # liquibase-mongo-docker

-Attempt at packaging Liquibase and its MongoDB extension inside a Docker image.
+Liquibase and its MongoDB extension conveniently packaged in a Docker image that works out of the box.

 ## Links
 * [Liquibase](https://github.com/liquibase/liquibase)